-A few minutes later, she gets out her phone, and starts to write a text.
-At this point the guy next to me says, “Look, she has a pink phone”, which gets all of our attention and we all smile.
+A few minutes later, she gets out her phone and starts to write a text.
+At this point, the guy next to me says, “Look, she has a pink phone”, which gets all of our attention and we all smile.
 I say, “Aha, maybe she is a closet pink, and only now does she feel safe to reveal it.”
-Everyone start to laugh, it breaks the ice a bit more, and there is the odd comment or two afterwards, and all very funny.
+Everyone starts to laugh, it breaks the ice a bit more, and there is the odd comment or two afterwards, and all very funny.

 He explains that he wears pink every day except Monday, when he wears blue, because it’s Blue Monday, of course, what else J

 Nearing Paddington, the man in pink gets up and walks down the aisle.
 I get up and follow him, standing just behind him.
 Throughout the journey, he is busy, always moving, can’t sit still, he wants to talk, but with our being British, it is not the done thing on the train in the morning, or in fact at any time.
 I have pretty much changed my opinion of him since he first got on and I am convinced he is not who I was earlier judging him to be.